List of 2012 Summer Olympics broadcasters: Broadcasters

 NBCUniversal retained the rights in the United States, where they paid 32% higher than the 2008 edition broadcasting fee to International Olympic Committee (IOC), which is US$1.181 billion compared to 2008's US$894 million.
 USA Today also indicated that the broadcasting fee increased almost 100% over the past four decades.
 In Australia, Nine Network and Foxtel held the rights to broadcast the event, ending Seven Network's streak of five straight Olympic broadcasts since Barcelona 1992.

-Two major cable television networks, ESPN and Eurosport, broadcast the Games in Asia, South America and Europe.
+Two major cable television networks, ESPN and Eurosport, broadcast the Games in Asia, South America (except Brazil) and Europe.
 Eurosport broadcast the Games throughout the continent of Europe for 746 millions dollar (with Vancouver 2010), while ESPN fed nine countries in South America and 22 countries in Asia.
 In some cases, one television station indirectly acquired the rights from IOC, namely CVM TV of Jamaica, which bought the rights from the International Media Content Limited (IMC) which has rights throughout the Caribbean.

 The Games also saw two neighbouring regions sharing one television broadcaster apart from pay-TV.
 China Central Television (CCTV), which is known in Mainland China also provided a feed in Macau.
 For the first time, South Korea and North Korea shared one television provider, despite the two countries continuing to have diplomatic tensions.

 The Games were broadcast in 3D around the world.
 IOC announced on 6 June 2012 that they would provide the livestream of the Games via YouTube for 64 territories across Asia and Africa.